 NEC has a toll-free information and referral line.
 You can reach us Monday through Friday, Eastern Standard Time, during regular work hours.
 A Spanish speaking information specialist is also available.
-We have a great deal of information about topics such as advance directives, shock treatment, schizophrenia, self-help groups in your area, legal services in your area, meditation and self-help techniques, coping with depression, etc. If we don't have the information you need, we will work with you to find it.
+We have a great deal of information about topics such as advance directives, shock treatment, schizophrenia, self-help groups and advocacy organizations in your area, meditation and self-help techniques, coping with depression, and more.
+If we don't have the information you need, we will work with you to find it.
 Give us a call!

 Toll free: 800-POWER2U (800-769-3728)

 Remember, we are not a crisis line and do not provide counseling over the phone.
 If you are in a crisis, we can refer you to help and supports in your area.